evahuigao/TopicModeling/README.md

 1. Pandas for data manipulation, aggregation
 2. Matplotlib & bohkeh for visualization and interaction
 3. Numpy for efficient computaions
-4. Scikit Learna and Gensim for topic modeling
+4. Scikit Learn and Gensim for topic modeling
 5. nltk for text cleaning and preprocessing
 6. TSNE and pyLDAvis for visualizing the topics